GabeItchy/Schooliosis/Boys Teams Sports/Substance Use Disorder.md

 (Drug addiction (substance use disorder) - Symptoms and causes, 2022)

 **Impacts (Community):** The affects that drug abuse has on the community is devastating, it affects the industry, education and training and the families.
 Drug abuse also contributes to violence, crime, housing problems, financial problems, homelessness and vagrancy.
+((R, 2022))

+**Critique Support services:**
+- Opioid Treatment Line review
+- National Alcohol and Other Drugs Hotline
+- family drug support reviews

+**Propose Appropriate ways communities can react to and support those experiencing my chosen mental health disorder:** Provide helps and services for those who are affected by drug addicton, provide a doctor for a proper way to ease them out of addiction.